damar-wicaksono/trace-simexp/memorandum/trace_simexp-memorandum-v1_0.md

 The file is used to document the command line arguments specified when the script was called, to log the process run for diagnostic purpose, as well as be used in the subsequent (postpro) step.
+See below for the example of the contents.

 **Example**